liferay/liferay-docs/develop/tutorials/articles/07-jsf-portlets-with-liferay-faces/04-understanding-liferay-faces-alloy.markdown

 # Understanding Liferay Faces Alloy [](id=understanding-liferay-faces-alloy)

-Liferay Faces Alloy is a JAR that JSF developers can add as a dependency to their portlet WAR projects in order to utilize AlloyUI in a way that is consistent with JSF development.
+Liferay Faces Alloy is distributed in a `.jar` file.
+You can add Liferay Faces Alloy as a dependency to your portlet projects, in order to use AlloyUI in a way that is consistent with JSF development.

 During the creation of a JSF portlet in Liferay IDE/Developer Studio, you have the option of choosing the portlet's JSF Component Suite.
 The options include